mmhernandez/flex_meal_tracker/README.md

 To Do List:

 - Get the hydrate buttons to remain active for each "glass" of water consumed
-- Change "weigh-in" to a "Weight & Measurements" section that pops a modal form with the daily weight and measurement details (bust, midsection, abdomen, hips, right-arm, left-arm, right-thigh, left-thigh)

-New stuff to research:
-- Save prompt before leaving the page (so users don't lose edits if they forget to save)
+- Upon sign-up, redirect to Account Page with banner/alert to setup initial weight/measurements (only present to user if this data doesn't exist in the db yet)

 - Graphs in python to display in a dashboard/stats page (show weight over time and display target/goal weight) (show how many inches lost over time)